Tougher mathematical puzzles for stronger solvers

 One way to estimate the height of a tree is to stand a person of known height next to the tree.
 Hold your arm out towards the tree, and place your thumb and index finger so that the person is exactly framed between them.
 Then move your hand up so the thumb appears even with the top of the head, and note where on the tree the index finger appears.
 Continue this until the treetop appears bewtween the fingers.
 The estimated height is the number of times you sighted times the known height of the person.

-Assume the person is 2 meters tall, and you are standing 50 meters from the tree.
+Assume the person is 2 meters tall, the base of the tree is exactly level with your eyes, and you are standing 50 meters from the tree.
 How tall is the tree if your estimate is 20% too large?
 How tall is the tree if your estimate is 20% too small?

 Root Progression (contributed by Paul Cleary)